ameli/imate/docs/notes.rst

   function in ``cython_special``.
 The first version of scipy that includes ``erfinv`` as cython function is scipy 1.5.0.

-- Pythn 3.5:
+- Python 3.5:
   For some reasons, this package cannot be installed on python 3.5.
 However, py35 is deprecated as of last year.

 - pypy:
-  Build on pypy is only suppported on Linux.
+  Build on pypy is only supported on Linux.
 The package cannot be built on pypy on windows and macos.
 On Linux, pypy-3.6 and pypy-3.7 is supported.

 - CUDA support: